sir-serge/webDesignFinalProject/readme.md

 # Pharmacy Management System Documentation

 ## Overview
-The Pharmacy Management System is a web-based application designed to manage pharmacy operations, including user management, inventory control, prescription handling, and order processing.
+The Pharmacy Management System is a web-based application designed to manage pharmacy operations, including user management, inventory control and order processing.
 The system supports two types of users: Pharmacists and Clients (patients).

 ## System Architecture